 The program is a project of The Hillels of Illinois and is funded by a generous gift from the Harriet and Maurice Lewis Family to the Continuum program of the Jewish Federation of Metropolitan Chicago.

-The Program has recently evolved to assist college students with job preparedness and personal branding in order to give them a head start in their career exploration and job acquisition.
+The program has continuously evolved to assist college students with job preparedness and personal branding in order to give them a head start in their career exploration and job acquisition.

 The Harriet and Maurice Lewis Family Summer Intern Program has received national recognition for its success in helping college students make career choices, develop workplace skills and enhance Jewish identity.